You are here

 STARS Leadership Corps

 The STARS Computing Corps is a community of practice for student-led regional engagement as a means to broaden participation in computing (BPC).
 Central to this program is the STARS Leadership Corps (Corps) which is a model for catalyzing regional partnerships through the tiered participation of students, professionals and educators in civic engagement and experiential learning.
-Over 40 colleges and universities have implemented the Corps, with 31 of these institutions receiving support during the 2011-2012 academic year.
+Over 40 colleges and universities have implemented the Corps.
 The latest phase of the STARS Computing Corps focuses on the national adoption of Corps practices to bring about a computing workforce that is larger, more diverse, and with broader skill sets.

 The STARS Leadership Corps Model